Antibiotic Stewardship Honor Roll

 Cuyuna Regional Medical Center has an ongoing antimicrobial stewardship collaborative that actively works on optimizing antibiotic stewardship during transitions of care.

-- Physician Leaders: Sandra Martsching, MD and Angela Skyberg, PA
+- Physician Leaders: Sreejith Gopi, MD

 - Highlighted Antibiotic Stewardship Activity: